the-turing-way/the-turing-way/book/templates/chapter-template/chapter-content/chapter-content.md

 > Remember to use the [style guide](https://the-turing-way.netlify.app/community-handbook/style.html) and Jupyter Book's [Cheat Sheet](https://jupyterbook.org/reference/cheatsheet.html) to guide your writing.
 > The [style guide](https://the-turing-way.netlify.app/community-handbook/style/style-citing.html) also contains _The Turing Way's_ recommendations for referencing and citation.

+## Summary for your subchapter

+> Please add a short summary of this subchapter with key take away
+> Provide link to the next chapter/subchapter you may recommend your readers to go to after reading this subchapter

+## Further reading

+> You may provide links to the detailed document or article that your readers can visit for a deep dive into the topic discussed in this subchapter

 <!-- IMPORTANT!